guevarch/projectchris/README.md

    y, random_state=1, stratify=y)
 </code></pre>

 A p-value less than 0.05 is typically considered to be statistically significant, in which case the null hypothesis should be rejected.
 A p-value greater than 0.05 means that deviation from the null hypothesis is not statistically significant, and the null hypothesis is not rejected.
 In this case, p value for the log of the prices has a low enough value for the null hypothesis to be rejected.
+The -value can be further reduced by taking the diff of the log value but Prophet, unlike ARIMA, doesn't factor that method into its parameters.
+For this analysis, this p-value would suffice.

 <pre><code>